ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 logger: add full commander and safety logging by default
-message: logger: add full commander and safety logging by default

  - increase battery_status rate to be useful
 ### Antipattern Category